1. Contact addresses

 9464 Rüthi SG

-2 Terms and legal basis
+2. Terms and legal basis

 2.2 Legal basis

-3 Type, scope and purpose
+3. Nature, scope and purpose

-We may have personal data processed by third parties.
-We may process personal data jointly with third parties or transmit it to third parties.
+We may have personal data processed by third parties We may process personal data jointly with third parties or transmit it to third parties.
 Such third parties are, in particular, specialised providers whose services we use.
 We also guarantee data protection for such third parties.

 We also process personal data that we receive from third parties, obtain from publicly accessible sources or collect in the course of our activities and operations, if and to the extent that such processing is permitted for legal reasons.